+To ensure the safety and efficiency of a facility, it is recommended to conduct a facility siting study every five years to assess the potential risks and hazards associated with the facility's location.
 Think of it as the equivalent of an individual going in for a medical check-up.
 Instead of waiting to visit a doctor when you feel sick, you can be proactive and go in for a health check.
 The doctor would ask you a few questions first and then carry out a series of tests to see for themselves whether everything is working as it should.

 Similarly, a facility siting study evaluates the premises as a comprehensive unit, identifying risks of explosion, fire, or chemical leaks and their effect on the structures.
 Again, the aim is to provide as much protection to the employees working in those buildings as possible.

 The success of the study depends on the information you give the analysts, such as customer/site information, like process flow diagrams, piping and instrument diagrams, site plans, process descriptions, and emergency response procedures.
 The more accurate your information, the smoother the process and the more relevant their recommendations.

 Imagine that you've gone to your doctor for your annual check-up.
 First, you and the doctor have a little chat.
 Then, they’ll ask a series of questions based on your health history and ask about your daily habits.
 If you’ve revealed a family history of heart disease, and you’ve reached an age where that is a concern, your doctor may put you through a stress test.